Soartex-Modded/Modded-Server-Data/README.md

 ### Note:

-Not all packs added on here will be automatically added to the website this can be download to various reasons.
+Not all packs added on here will be automatically added to the website this can be due to various reasons.
 Sometimes packs will be added as a "hidden" download and you need to request to have a link for the download.
-But if you would like your pack added to the site as a download or if you have a question regarding hidden downloads, please post an issue here or email us: contactsoartexfanver@gmail.com
+But if you would like your pack added to the site as a download, or if you have a question regarding hidden downloads please contact us by:
+- posting and issue here
+- using our contact form https://soartex.net/contact/
+- emailing us at support@soartex.net